DawnPaladin/Doran/README.md

 - [ ] Create a view template for champion rows
 - [ ] Automatically generate the list of selectable champions from the datafile instead of needing to do it manually
+- [ ] Fix tabbing between input boxes
+- [ ] Prevent adding more than 5 champs to a team

 Someday it would be great to get play rates, counters, and bans from [Champion.GG](http://champion.gg) or grab them from Riot's API the way that site does.
 Who knows what the future holds? ¯\\\_(ツ)_/¯